Safe Care Family Visitation

 Three Modules for SafeCare

-Parent-Child Interaction / Parent-Infant Interaction—Teaches positive child parent interaction through structured activities or daily routines.
+Parent-Child Interaction —Teaches positive child parent interaction through structured activities or daily routines.

 Health Module—Teaches parent to identify and respond appropriately to illness and prevent medical neglect.